 We need a review of City of Calgary FOIP procedures with an eye to efficient media access and preventing frivolous requests.
 Obviously, we will want to make sure no one can hide information by just claiming it's frivolous - there needs to be objective rules.
 This will likely require intergovernmental cooperation with the Province of Alberta.

 Last but certainly not least, the City of Calgary needs to do a better job of communicating with people.
 All too often, important information is missing, hidden from view, or communicated too late or without context.

+I have already proven my commitment to transparency.
 As NHCA President, I created a transparency initiative that resulted in:

 - Public access to the Minutes for the first time.

 - Minimization of in-camera meetings, along with specific rules about when to have them.

 - Public disclosure of the NHCAs Audited Financials for the first time.